utPLSQL/utPLSQL-cli/README.md

 -dbout              - Enables DBMS_OUTPUT in the TestRunner-Session (--dbms_output)       Default: false

+-random             - Enables random order of test executions (--random-test-order) Default: false

+-seed               - Sets the seed to use for random test execution order.
+If set, it sets -random to true (--random-test-order-seed)
 ```

 Parameters -f, -o, -s are correlated.
 That is parameters -o and -s are controlling outputs for reporter specified by the preceding -f parameter.